CentaurusInfra/arktos/docs/design-proposals/apiserver/multi-tenancy.md

 ## Resource Quota Isolation

 In k8s, the computation resources (such as cpu and memory) are provisioned via [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/), which is an optional namespace-scope feature.
-Similar quota based resource provisioning mechanism will be implemented in Alkaid.
+Similar quota based resource provisioning mechanism will be implemented in Arktos.
 Yet the resource quota control in the tenant level is mandatory, in order to guarantee the performance and usage isolation among different tenants.

 In more details:
 1. ResourceQuota control is mandatory in the tenant level.
 Namely, every tenant must have the ResourceQuota set.
 If the quota are not specified by the user when creating the tenant, the system will set them to the default values.
 The resource quota control in the namespace levle is still optional.
 A namespace can choose to specify ResourceQuota or not.
 2. A pod request will be accepted only if both the tenant and the namespace resource quota are not violated.
 In the case that the resource quota of the tenant is less than the sums of the quota of the namespaces, the requests are handled in a first-come-first-serve basis.
 3. Quota control on more resource types will be supported.
 K8s 1.15 supports control on the resource of cpu and memory.
-As Alkaid will support both VMs and containers, resource control over resources like network bandwidth or the number of VMs should also be considered.
+As Arktos will support both VMs and containers, resource control over resources like network bandwidth or the number of VMs should also be considered.
 Yet research on what resources need to be done is outside the scope of this doc and it will be covered by a different proposal.

 ## Usage and Performance Isolation